KalaayPT/Profit-Taker-Guide/tldr.md

 :::info So the procedure looks like this:
 - You land, use Your weapons to take the shield down, then use an archgun to destroy the legs (making PT fall) and body.
-- Profit-Taker shoots out pylons, you destroy those and repeat the process
+- Profit-Taker shoots out pylons, you destroy those (usually with your primary, see [Ogris](#primary-ogris) later) and repeat the process
 :::

 ## Prerequisites